Uranite/svt-av1-tritium/Docs/Parameters.md

 ## Texture Preserving QMC Bias

-In addition to internal adjustments, `--texture-preserving-qmc-bias` also sets these parameters for you:
-* `--variance-octile 3`: You may manually set a lower octile to override this, but you can not set a higher octile.

 You're recommended to disable CDEF with `--enable-cdef 0` when texture preservation is your top priority, but in case you want to still have it enabled to clean up some ringing, it also has a special protective CDEF mode.
-These parameters are set for you:
+In addition to internal adjustments, These parameters are also set for you:
 * `--cdef-bias 1`.
 * `--cdef-bias-mode 0`: This is required for the protective mode to function.
 * `--cdef-bias-max-cdef -,0,-,0 --cdef-bias-min-cdef -,0,-,0`: The secondary CDEF filtering is disabled.
 You may still set primary CDEF filtering to any value you prefer.